MatthewLM/cbitcoin/README.md

 The library is being developed from the bitcoinj library.
 Once functionalities have been implemented from bitcoinj, remaining functionalities will be developed from the C++ bitcoin client.
 Network, threading and any requirements not available in the standard C library will be attached to cbitcoin using function pointers.

+THE LIBRARY IS STILL IN DEVELOPMENT AND MOSTLY INCOMPLETE.

 Making a Contribution
 ---------------------